Secondary 1 Cohort Camp - An Adventure to Remember!

-On Thursday, 12 May 2022, our Secondary 1 students embarked on the 3-day Cohort Camp at Changi Coast Outdoor Adventure Learning Centre (OALC).
-The camp gave our students the opportunity to apply the knowledge and skills learnt during their Outdoor Education (OE) in PE, and Character and Citizenship Education (CCE) lessons.
+This year’s Secondary 1 Cohort Camp was held at the MOE Changi Coast Outdoor Adventure Learning Centre (OALC).
+The 4-day/3-night camp was planned to give our students opportunities to apply the knowledge and skills learnt during their Outdoor Education (OE) in PE, and Character and Citizenship Education (CCE) lessons.

-After learning basic map-reading and navigation skills during their PE lessons in school, our students had the opportunity to navigate their way along East Coast Park for the Coastal Exploration.
-Place-based activities were conducted by the Outdoor Adventure Educators (OAEs) to give students a greater appreciation of the natural environment and insight into the impact of human activity on the environment.
+After learning basic map-reading and navigation skills during their PE lessons in school, our students had the opportunity to navigate their way along East Coast Park for a full-day mini-expedition.
 It was indeed heartening to see how our students encouraged one another as they hiked their way along the park connector.
-Although the students were tired by the time they returned to the campsite, they were in high spirits, knowing that they completed the 4 – 5km hike together as one united group!
+Although the students were tired by the time they returned to the campsite, they were in high spirits, knowing that they completed the 9-10km hike together as one!

-While some of our Regenites were in action on land, another group of them were splashing and paddling in the bay just off the campsite.
 For many of our students, kayaking was an entirely new experience.
-Some of them were nervous about being out in the open sea for the very first time in their lives but they overcame their anxiety and steadily paddled around the bay under the supervision of the instructors.
+Some of them were nervous about being out in the open sea for the very first time in their lives but they overcame their anxiety and steadily paddled around the bay under the supervision of the instructors and teachers.
 Through this activity, the students pushed the boundaries of their comfort zones and learnt that courage is not the absence of fear, but the ability to overcome one’s fears.

-Tomatoes, chicken franks, butter, eggs…what delectable dish could our Regent Masterchefs cook up with these simple ingredients?
+Tomatoes, chicken franks, fish fillets, pasta…what delectable dishes could our Regent Masterchefs cook up for their lunch and dinner, with these simple ingredients?
 Unlike the contestants on Masterchef, our students had to rely on the most rudimentary means of starting a fire and cooking in the outdoors!
-For our students, the most enjoyable part of the outdoor cooking activity was savouring every bite of their own cooking!
+The best part of the activity was savoring every bite of their own cooking!
+Bon Appetite, everyone!

-As the camp ended, it was time for reflection and showing appreciation to those around them.
-Our students came together to write notes of appreciation for their amazing Outdoor Adventure Educators who went above and beyond to help them face their challenges, overcome them, and step out of their comfort zones.
+Over the four days of the camp, our students faced their challenges, overcame them and stepped out of their comfort zones.
 It was most definitely an enriching experience filled with fun and adventure for our Secondary 1 students!
 While the camp is over, the learning continues as the students apply their newly acquired knowledge and skills to their daily lives.